 \section{Conclusion}

-Large-scale systematic testing and analysis of loss networks with varying architectures and extractions points have been performed.
+Large-scale systematic testing and analysis of loss networks with varying architectures and extraction layers have been performed.
 The results and analysis point to the three primary findings.
-First, selecting the extraction point for features is at least as important as selecting the architecture and good practice for making this selection is suggested.
-Secondly, while no general rule for selecting architecture could be identified, the VGG networks without batch norm are a good choice.
+First, selecting the extraction layer for features is at least as important as selecting the architecture, and good practice for making this selection is suggested.
+Secondly, while no general rule for selecting the architecture could be identified, the VGG networks without batch norm are a good choice.
 Thirdly, there is no simple correlation between architecture attributes such as ImageNet accuracy, depth, and the number of parameters and downstream performance when used as a loss network.

 The results also reinforce and expand earlier works showing that two established conventions within the field of transfer learning do not apply to deep perceptual loss and similarity.
 The conventions in question are that the final layers are the best candidates for feature extraction and that better ImageNet accuracy implies better downstream transfer learning performance.
-Further studies into these conventions and when they are applicable are needed,
+Further studies into these conventions and when they are applicable are needed.